pbek/QOwnNotes/webpage/src/getting-started/web-app.md

 The web application on your phone communicates with your QOwnNotes desktop application over the internet.
 The communication between QOwnNotes and the web service is **transport encrypted**.
+No images will be stored on the server.

 There was a settings page **Web application** to add support for the web application.